Joyeux Noël: 12 French Christmas Songs for Your Holiday Playlist

 1. “Douce Nuit”

 As with most carols on this list, “Douce Nuit” is a French version of an iconic Christmas song.
-In this case, it’s “Silent Night,” originally written in German.
+In this case, it’s “Silent Night,” originally written in German but popularized by american singers.
 The French translation carries the same message as the English one, singing the praises of the newfound baby Jesus and wishing peace to all.

 There are countless versions of this French Christmas song, including one particularly popular recording by Tino Rossi.